fioriang/OWB/README.md

 # Code

 ## Primary analysis
-1. placebo_all: includes all the code for calculating the placebo confidence interval ("power") and estimating the average ATT ("treated") (Fig. S4, Fig. 2
+1. placebo_all.RMD: includes all the code for calculating the placebo confidence interval ("power") and estimating the average ATT ("treated") (Fig. S4, Fig. 2
-2. xy (and ): main results and plots for Fig. 2, Fig. S5
+2. xy.R: main results and plots for Fig. 2, Fig. S5
 ## Robustness checks
 1. year_placebo: produces results for California-specific provision (Fig. S6)
 2. composting: all analyses regarding bans's effects on composting (Fig. S8)